mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 I mentioned the root of discriminating thinking is very minute vibration of the mind.
 This is called *root*, the root of the discriminating mind.
 We are *always* discriminating.
 Do you understand?
 Even though I am talking about this with wholeheartedness, still I am discriminating!
 “Hey, Katagiri” – right in the middle of talking, I am talking to myself simultaneously as I am talking to you: so-called “Hey, Katagiri... you are pretty good.” *[He laughs.]* But at that time, very minute vibration of the mind.
 Or if you dance on the stage, you are completely devoting yourself into dance, but still your very minute vibration of the mind is poking into that perfect state of the dancing – and then thinking, evaluating, discriminating.
 Do you understand what I mean?
 This is called *root*, root of discriminating mind.

 So how can we reach that there, the oneness, so-called *faith*, Buddhist faith?
-To cut off that root means [you say], “Please... shut up.” *[He laughs.]* “Just do it.”
-That’s it.
+To cut off that root means [you say], “Please... shut up.
+Just do it.” *[He laughs.]* That’s it.
 Don’t you think so?
-Please shut up, keep your mouth shut, do it.
+“Please shut up, keep your mouth shut, do it.”
 That’s all we have to do.

-For instance, I mentioned maybe before, a gentleman in Japan was interested in running a business.
-So he asked a Zen master, “I have a big problem, so please help me.”
-So the Zen master said, “What’s that?”
+For instance, I mentioned maybe before, a gentleman in Japan was interested in running a business, so he asked a Zen master, “I have a big problem, please help me.”
+So the Zen master asked, “What’s that?”
 And then he said, “I am very interested in running a business.”
 Well, whatever kind of business, business is all right.
 But he was interested in running a business, and the teacher said, “Oh, that’s interesting.
 Please do it.”
 But the gentleman said, “I don’t have any money.”
 And then the Zen master said, “If you don’t have money, how can you run a business?”
 You cannot run a business, so stop and forget it.
 You know, stop running the business! *[He laughs.]* Stop thinking of running the business.
 [But] he says, “That is my problem, because that’s why I want to run a business.”
 Do you understand?
 And then Zen master says, “How can I help you?
 That’s *your* business, not my business.” *[He laughs, and a person or two laugh.]*

 Is that clear for you?
 That is *cut off the root of discriminating mind*.
 Not ignoring discriminating mind.
 We are always doing [something] like this.
 “I want to do zazen, but I don’t want to have physical pain, et cetera.
 And I want to sleep in bed until 10 o’clock.
 So I want to do zazen, I want to deepen my life, et cetera; I want to be happy.
 But I don’t want to do zazen getting up in the morning!” *[He laughs.]* That is your problem.
 How can I help you?
 I don’t know; that’s your business! *[He laughs.]* Do you understand?

 That’s why, if you want to reach *tathāgata* stage, all you can do is, “Please keep your mouth shut.
 Just do it.”
 That’s all you can do.
 Alright?

 But students are always depending on the teaching: “Please help me, help me.”
 Well, yes, I can help you.
-But you should know that there is something in the realm of vibrating your mind very minutely.
-At that time there is nothing for me to do.
+But you should know that there is something in the realm of vibrating your mind very minutely – at that time there is nothing for me to do.
 So all you have to do is you just be in the *tathāgata* stage.
 That’s it.
 How?
 Cut off the root of the discriminating mind.

 You want to keep smoking?
 Yes, you want to.
 But it’s not good for you, so the cigarette case always says it’s not good for your health.
 So you don’t want to keep smoking, but you cannot stop it.
 So [you say,] “This is my problem, please help me.”
 How can I help?
 That is always what we do.